 - Useful provisions such as visual impairment awareness training for colleagues

 - Support that may be required at home which may impact on working performance

 - Emotional support and coping strategies the employee may benefit from

 Why and when should I commission a Workplace Assessment?

-As a responsible employer, you’ll want to ensure that all your staff feel supported valued and have the opportunity to maximise their productivity, As well as being fully compliant with your duty to make reasonable adjustments under the Equality Act 2010.
-Bear in mind that the majority of people with a visual impairment work around their issues and are not aware of the resources and workplace adjustments that are available
+As a responsible employer, you’ll want to ensure that all your staff feel supported, valued and have opportunities to maximise their productivity.
+You’ll also want to comply with your duty to make reasonable adjustments under The Equality Act 2010.